rems-project/sail/README.md

 ## Funding

+This work was partially supported by the UK Government Industrial Strategy Challenge Fund (ISCF) under the Digital Security by Design (DSbD) Programme, to deliver a DSbDtech enabled digital platform (grant 105694).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, ELVER).
 This work was partially supported by EPSRC grant EP/K008528/1 <a href="http://www.cl.cam.ac.uk/users/pes20/rems">REMS: Rigorous Engineering for
   Mainstream Systems</a>,
-an ARM iCASE award, EPSRC IAA KTF funding, and donations from Arm.
+an ARM iCASE award, and EPSRC IAA KTF funding.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, ELVER).
+This work was partially supported by donations from Arm and Google.
 Approved for public release; distribution is unlimited.
 This research is sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL), under contracts